Whimsy Stick

 My dog gets too excited and grabs at me

 Fix: Overarousal.
 Drop the intensity by 50%.
 Slower movements, longer pauses, easier catches.
 Keep the lure on the ground, never in the air.
-Also, add structured stops where you ask for a sit before resuming.
-So the dog needs to learn that calm precedes chase, not the other way around.
-See the impulse control drills for the protocol on this.
+Add structured stops where you ask for a sit before resuming.
+The dog needs to learn that calm precedes chase, not the other way around.
+The 5-session ramp is built around this exact principle.

 Problem 3